okcoders/ok-coders-spring-2015/15-mongoose/15-01-mongoose-mongodb-in-node.md

 This is the beauty of a well designed MVC (model-view-controller) application.
 We are able to change one layer or even two layers, for example the model and controller layers, without needing to account for those changes from the view layers.
 This is also known as *decoupling*..

 Similarly, we can now make modifications to the database without needing to account for those changes in node.
-If you're `mongo` command line client isn't still running, fire it up and make another addition to the posts collection:
+If your `mongo` command line client isn't still running, fire it up and make another addition to the posts collection:

 	$ mongo
 	> use blog